Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Wind: The efficacy of blocking is reduced by 25%, and your damage is considered 15% higher for the purpose of inflicting wounds upon your enemies.
 If you're successfully parried by another weapon, your attack still does 50% damage; this does not trigger any secondary effects of your attack (like status effects, such as Bleed).

 This is complicated slightly when two weapons augmented by Chakra Flow interact, one parrying or being parried by the other.
 In these cases, if one of the elements is strong against the other, the weaker element's Chakra Flow effects are ignored for the purpose of that parry.
 As a reminder: Fire beats Wind; Wind beats Lightning; Lightning beats Earth; Earth beats Water; and Water beats Fire.
 This doesn't apply if the parry fails (if your Water weapon fails to parry their Fire sword, it still does that extra damage to you), but in the case of Earth vs. Water, does allow an Earth weapon to attempt to parry a Water one.
 If you have an advanced elemental chakra nature (such as a Senju's Mokuton), you choose which of the two appropriate effects you're using when you activated Chakra Flow.
 For example, as a Senju you could receive either Earth's stunning or Water's accuracy and parry effects.
 You cannot change which you've chosen without ending and then re-activating Chakra Flow.
 Despite this, it's still considered to be the advanced element when put up against ninjutsu defenses.

-#### --( Kousanami - Cross Wave )--
-A simple but elegant technique, the user brings their weapon up in a sequence of diagonal slashes.
-It gets its name from the rising swings and the figure-eight motion which is both efficient and simple to perform.

-- Stamina: As Weapon + 5
-- Damage: As Weapon
-- Speed: 15 + (weapon's Speed)/2
-- Type: Melee; Sword or Slashing

-Effects: Cross Wave has only a single Accuracy, and is treated as one attack.
-However, if the opponent uses a defense where they roll for a result (such as dodge or parry), they must roll twice.
-If the attack hits the first defense, that roll is used to determine how much partial defense, if any, is applied.
-If the second defense also fails (partial defense being ignored for this purpose), your attack's dice damage is tripled (from, for example, 5d8 to 5d8*3).
-If the attack misses against your opponent's first defensive roll, make the second roll.
-If it hits, this attack deals damage as a regular attack with your weapon (with the higher Speed associated with this technique).
-Using a two-handed weapon with this technique increases the Stamina cost by an additional +5.

 #### --( Nenten Tsuki - Twisting Stab )--
 The user lunges forward while turning their wrist, drilling their weapon into the opponent, using chakra to enhance their momentum.
 It is very effective at breaking an opponent's guard as you spin the weapon to go around their defense.